 The steps of a sales pipeline: a template

 Hopefully, with the aforementioned thoughts in mind, creating your own sales pipeline won’t seem like an impossible task anymore.
 However, just to be on the safe side, we’ll try to give you something a bit more concrete.
-While the order of the steps, the number of steps, and the steps themselves may differ, there are some commonly used steps that could be useful to consider when building your pipeline.
+While the order of the steps, the number of steps, and the steps themselves may differ (take a look at this template, for example), there are some commonly used steps that could be useful to consider when building your pipeline.
 Here at Vainu, we’ve documented our sales pipeline in our sales playbook (here’s a template) and it looks a little something like this:

 Step 1: Prospecting